IBMDeveloperBNL/quicklab-wa/README.md

 3. In the response section, click on the three button menu on the right and click on `Open context editor`
 4. Fill in both of the variables (`drink` and `number`) and set the values to `null`
 5. Click on the three dot menu on the right side of original Slots node `Order Drink`, and select `Move`.
 Then, click the new context clearing node and move to `As Child Node` (So, the parent node is the context clearing node, and the slots node is the child)
 6. Go to the section called `And finally` at the bottom of the context clearing node.
-Select `Jump to` and click the slots node, then `If bot recognizes condition`
-7. Change the condition of the slots node from `#order-drink` to `true` (Use this condition if you want the node to always fire)
+Select `Skip user input`.
-8. Try it out!
+7. Try it out!
 Without clearing the try it out panel, order a drink.
 Once finished, try ordering another drink and it should prompt you for the two needed variables again.
 Here's what the finished context clearing node will look like:
 ![clear context](https://github.com/desmarchris/think-lab/blob/master/pictures/clear-context.png)

 ### Help - Digressions